 The Authority performs periodic credit evaluations of its customers, and generally does not require collateral.
 Receivables are considered past due when payment is not received within 30 days from the date of billing.
 As of September 30, 2021 and 2020, receivables that are more than thirty days past due totaled \$1,680,428 and \$825,382, respectively.
 The allowance for doubtful accounts is stated at an amount which management believes will be adequate to absorb possible losses on accounts receivable that may become uncollectible based on evaluations of the collectability of these accounts and prior collection experience.
 The allowance is established through a provision for bad debts charged to expense.
-Uncollectible accounts are written-off against the allowance or are charged to expense in the period the Authority deems the accounts to be uncollectible.
+Uncollectible accounts are written-off against the allowance or are charged to expense.

-(1) Organization and Summary of Significant Accounting Policies, Continued
+Organization and Summary of Significant Accounting Policies, Continued